Investor Summary

 |---|---|---|

-The fund focuses on higher-quality small-cap businesses positioned to benefit from secular trends including infrastructure investment, technological innovation, and supply chain reshoring, while offering resilience against macroeconomic headwinds.
+Small cap equities are well positioned to benefit from secular trends including infrastructure investment, technological innovation, and supply chain reshoring, with current market volatility creating opportunities for active fundamental investors.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |